Higher-rank instantons sheaves on Fano threefolds: Generalities

-We also get that $\inext^1(\cali_C,\calo)\simeq \inext^2(\calo_C,\calo)\simeq \omega_C(-K_X)$ is a line bundle on $C$ and the same holds for $\inext^1(\cali_C, \calo_C)\simeq \inext^2(\calo_C,\calo_C)$.
+We also get that $\inext^1(\cali_C,\cccO_{X})\simeq \inext^2(\cccO_C,\cccO_{X})\simeq \omega_C(-K_X)$ is a line bundle on $C$ and the same holds for $\inext^1(\cali_C, \cccO_C)\simeq \inext^2(\cccO_C,\cccO_C)$.
 Therefore the surjection $\gamma$ in $\eqref{eq:local-norm}$ must actually be an isomorphism.
 As a consequence $\caln_C\simeq \inext^1(\cali_C,\cali_C)$.
-Using $H^1(\calo_X)=0$ and applying the local to global spectral sequence
+Using $H^1(\cccO_X)=0$ and applying the local to global spectral sequence

-and $\Ext^{i+1}(\cali_C,\cali_C)\simeq H^i(\inext^1(\cali_C,\cali_C))\simeq H^i(\caln_C).$ for all $i \ge 0$. \end{proof}
+and $\Ext^{i+1}(\cali_C,\cali_C)\simeq H^i(\inext^1(\cali_C,\cali_C))\simeq H^i(\caln_C)$, for all $i \ge 0$. \end{proof}

-In the particular cases of the rank 2 instantons on the threefolds of Picard rank one, the Serre correspondence allows to construct the so-called rank 2 \textbf{'t Hooft bundles}, namely the rank 2 instanton bundles such that $h^0(E(1))>1$. from locally complete intersection curves $C$ of arithmetic genus $p_a(C)3-2(q_X+r_X)$ (i.e. $p_a(C)=-1$ for $i_x=3,\: 4$ and $p_a(C)=1$ for $i_X=1,2$).
-These are a generalization of the classical 't Hooft instanton bundles on the projective space: rank 2 vector bundles obtained via the Serre's construction from the union of disjoint lines (these bundles also have a distinguished description in terms of the corresponding solutions of the Yang Mills equations, see \cite{Atiyah}).
-Let us present some useful features of these bundles. \begin{Lemma} Let $X$ be a Fano threefold of Picard rank one of index $i_X\in\{3,4\}$, resp. $i_X\in\{1,2\}$, $C\subset X$ a l.c.i. curve of arithmetic genus $p_a(C)=1-\deg(C)$, resp. a connected l.c.i curve of $p_a(C)=1$, and $E$ a rank 2 vector bundle arising from a nowhere vanishing extension
+We use the Serre correspondence to construct rank-2 \textbf{'t Hooft bundles}.
+These are rank-2 instanton bundles with $h^0(E(1))>1$, which arise from locally complete intersection curves $C$ of arithmetic genus $p_a(C)=3-2(q_X+r_X)$, i.e. $p_a(C)=-1$ for $i_X=3,\: 4$ and $p_a(C)=1$ for $i_X=1,2$.
+This is a generalization of the classical 't Hooft instantons of \cite{ADHM}, which arise when $C$ is the union of disjoint lines in $\p 3$.
+Incidentally, we recall that classical 't Hooft bundles have a distinguished description in terms of the corresponding solutions of the Yang Mills equations, see \cite{Atiyah} -- we don't know if anything similar could be said for the bundles we construct here.